furmanlukasz/neuroscience-reports/state-distributions.md

 In this section, we present a series of histograms to visualize the distribution of EEG microstate sequences for individuals.
 The histograms provide a clear, quantitative view of how frequently each state occurs within each individual's sequence.
 This approach aims to uncover any characteristic patterns or notable deviations in state occurrences among the both groups.

-For each individual in the schizophrenia group, we construct a histogram that represents the frequency of each state occurring within their EEG sequences.
-The collection of histograms provides a panoramic view of state distributions across the group, facilitating a comparison between individuals and against typical patterns observed in healthy controls.
+For each individual in the both groups, we construct a histogram that represents the frequency of each state occurring within their EEG sequences.
+The collection of histograms provides a panoramic view of state distributions across the group, facilitating a comparison between individuals and against typical patterns that are observed.

 **State Distribution Visualization**: Individual state distributions are visualized using bar plots for a granular look at each subject's state frequencies.